Beanies

 Does MOQ change on a woven label beanie reorder?

-It can change if you split the order across multiple colors, update the woven label, or ask for a different packing format.
+It can change if you split the order across multiple colors, update the woven label, switch yarn content, or ask for a different packing format.
 Ask the supplier to show MOQ by colorway and by label version so you can see where the breakpoints are.

-How long does a repeat beanie order usually take?
+How long does a repeat beanie order usually take in 2026?

 What should I check before approving a reordered woven label beanie proof?